Need a helping hand? Call now to speak to an academic advisor: 0203 962 1468

 My interests

-- I ride my motorcycle.
+- Riding my motorcycle.

 - Working for Kaplan, I relished the opportunity to travel all over the British Isles.